geektechniquestudios/ChessWager/README.md

 ### Roadmap

 We are currently near the end of phase 2.
-Our primary features are all functional and complete.
+Our primary features are functional and complete.
 Most behaviors are thoroughly tested.
-All that remains are a few tests, new user onboarding guides, and some customer service options, such as a way to let us know if something goes wrong.
+All that remains are a few tests, making some elements look better on smaller displays, new user onboarding guides, and some customer service options, such as a way to let us know if something goes wrong.

 ![](readme-assets/roadmap.png)